 That sounded enticing.
-Getting a space to work and also access to resources to get off the ground seems like a great bargain for any startup.
+Getting a co-working space to work and also access to resources to get off the ground seems like a great bargain for any startup.

 I reached out to Andee, the Head of Community of Found., and we arranged for a call the next day, which happens to be a public holiday.
 He embodied the dedication that Found. has for its members.

 He arranged for a day pass for me to experience what a typical day at Found. is like.

 Found. remains familiar, even after a recent rebranding from Impact Hub Singapore, also known as “The Hub”.
 The front part of the space is as brightly-lit and spacious as ever, with light music in the background setting a relaxing mood.
 The presence of a counter selling coffee and light bites help create the illusion of working at a cafe, especially when someone places an order and the aroma of coffee fills the room.
 Here is also where members can meet their clients and partners and casual discussion can happen.

 Past the glass door on either side of the counter brings you to another world, where it’s dead silent, and people are tap-tapping away on their keyboards.
 This part of the space in the middle of the compound is the hot desking area, with a variety of furniture, ranging from standing desks to sofas.
 It is where productive work can be done with little disturbance.

 To the right are rooms that members can lease, to house teams with some privacy.

 At the back, there are three meeting rooms available for members to book, and three Skype booths that are available on a first-come-first-served basis.
 Members can also heat up and have their meals at the pantry area, or simply to get a drink.
 Coffee, tea and snacks are available for free.